FREE SHIPPING on purchases over 1,500 CZK 📦

 Stimulation of acupressure points

-The lower abdomen and lower back are locations of key meridians connected to the uterus.
-Massage after application stimulates these points like acupressure — without needles.
+The lower abdomen and lower back are sites of key meridians connected to the uterus.
+Massaging after application stimulates these points like acupressure — without needles.

 3